 The Halifax Regional Municipality is an amalgamation of the old City of Halifax, The old City of Dartmouth, The old Town of Bedford, and the surrounding old County of Halifax.

-Most of the City of Halifax is located on a peninsula almost entirely surrounded by water.
+Much of the City of Halifax is located on a peninsula almost entirely surrounded by water.
 There are 6 major routes that access the Peninsula creating some traffic congestion during the morning and evening rush hours.
 However, compared to many large urban centers Halifax has a fairly smooth traffic flow.

 There are three major shopping areas on the peninsula of Halifax: